kate-r1/semantic-similarity-ukr-eng/README.md

 It is necessary to support low-resource languages’ use in NLP so that these languages can be preserved and expanded digitally.
 Within this project, I fine-tuned a sentence transformer model on a Ukrainian dataset so as to study potential solutions for NLP with a lack of annotated data.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FILES -->
 ## Files

 ### uk_en_semantic_similarity.py

 I was interested in determining the semantic similarity between Ukrainian and English sentences.
 The pretrained sentence transformer fine-tuned was distiluse-base-multilingual-cased-v2.
-It is a “multilingual knowledge distilled version of multilingual Universal Sentence Encoder”, supporting 50+ languages. <https://www.sbert.net/docs/pretrained_models.html >
+It is a “[multilingual knowledge distilled version of multilingual Universal Sentence Encoder](https://www.sbert.net/docs/pretrained_models.html)”, supporting 50+ languages.

 #### Dealing with the absence of labelled ukr datasets